collections_bookmark Part of Bloomburrow

 Frequently Asked

-How often is Big Score drawn in a Commander game?
+How often is Big Score drawn and cast in a Commander game?

 What turn does Big Score usually get cast?